Click on the thumbnail images of the item in the description for a larger picture

 This is a WWI Austria M.16 combat helmet refurbished during WWII in to a single decal Army helmet.
 It was later period painted again into a no decal combat helmet as per 1943 regulations.
 The original Heer Eagle is visible under the rough non reflective paint.
 It shows age and use, but is still very good with a good solid liner.
 It's a solid WWII example of a combat helmet.

 This is a solid attractive combat helmet.
 The paint is still nice and green with a good decal.
-The liner is very good as is the unmarked full length chinstrap.
-The liner looks to be original to the helmet.
-This one has an honest attractive look and will display very well.
+The liner is really nice and still a tan color.
+The original strap is very solid but period shortened, which is very common.
+It's a good looking example which will display very well.

 This is a very cool Luftwaffe M35 DD combat helmet, which was period repainted, over the early semi gloss finish with a with a field div. green paint around the later war subdued decal.
 The correct liner is still very good with only some dry spots at the edge.
 The inside of the bowl it has several Luftwaffe unit ink stamps and a large 1938 date.
 It's not the most exciting looking helmet, but the condition is very good and it is a very interesting piece.